-While sections 17 and 18 do not explicitly state what the audit comprises, the Audit Act 1994 defines an audit as including 'an examination and inspection'.
+The Audit Act 1994 defines an audit as including 'an examination and inspection'.
 The audit is therefore intended to comprise an audit of VAGO's annual financial statements and the expression of independent professional opinions on these statements, attesting to their fair presentation in line with professional reporting standards and processes.